I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Methodology

 We focus on two key behavioral phenomena: first, on \textit{persuasion} as the ability of the prisoner to convince the guard to achieve their goal; further, we analyze \textit{anti-social} behavior of the agents.

-To analyze persuasive behavior, we used human annotators to label,\footnote{Details on the annotation procedure are available in Appendix~\ref{persuasion_annotation_proc}.} for each conversation, whether: \emph{i)} the prisoner reaches the goal; and \emph{ii)} if so, after which turn they achieve it.
+To analyze persuasive behavior, we used human annotators to label,\footnote{Annotators were interns, PhD students and researchers employed at the institutions affiliated with the authors.
+Further details on the annotation procedure are available in Appendix~\ref{persuasion_annotation_proc}.} for each conversation, whether: \emph{i)} the prisoner reaches the goal; and \emph{ii)} if so, after which turn they achieve it.

 A rich literature in psychology and criminology frames anti-social behavior as a multidimensional concept \citep{Burt2012, Brazil2018}.
 Accordingly, we proxy anti-social behavior gathering data on three distinct phenomena: toxicity, harassment and violence.
 We used \texttt{ToxiGen-Roberta} \citep{hartvigsen-etal-2022-toxigen} to extract the toxicity score of each message, intended as the probability of the message to be toxic according to the model.
-Similarly, we extract a score for harassment and violence by using the OpenAI moderation tool -- \texttt{OMT}, \citet{openai_moderation}.\footnote{\url{https://platform.openai.com/docs/guides/moderation/overview}} Not only is this approach consistent with the multidimensionality we find in the existing literature on antisocial behavior, but by utilizing various measures derived from different models, we ensure that our results are both comprehensive and robust.
+Similarly, we extract a score for harassment and violence by using the OpenAI moderation tool \citep[\texttt{OMT} henceforth]{openai_moderation}.\footnote{\url{https://platform.openai.com/docs/guides/moderation/overview}} Not only is this approach consistent with the multidimensionality we find in the existing literature on antisocial behavior, but by utilizing various measures derived from different models, we ensure that our results are both comprehensive and robust.
 The analyses on anti-social behavior are carried out both at the message and at the conversation level.